jaapiyo/Macrolab-Knowledge-Base/docs/Data-aquisition/Mp3/lua-scripting.md

 ```
 49.19;11.467;1.337\r
 ```
-These 3 numbers are automatically parsed to floats by the `tonumber()` command.
+These three numbers are automatically parsed to floats by the `tonumber()` command.
+With the `ChanPutVal()` function these values will be written to channels in Mp3.